Simhyeon/r4d/docs/meta.md

 	* For example, Local should come first?

 * [ ] Include as namespace
-	- Enabling macro usage such as std.include()
+	- Enabling macro usage such as std:include()
 	- This may not worth, but maybe useful.

 * [ ] Better debugger + Ditch crossterm